kafeinOmer/openhab-android/README.md

 ## Build flavors

 An optional build flavor "foss" is available for distribution through F-Droid.
-This build has FCM and crash reporting removed and will not be able to receive push notifications from e-Safe Cloud.
+This build has FCM and crash reporting removed and will not be able to receive push notifications from e-SAFE Cloud.

 For using map view support in the "full" build flavor, you need to visit the [Maps API page](https://developers.google.com/maps/android) and generate an API key via the 'Get a key' button at the top.
 Then add a line in the following format to the 'gradle.properties' file (either in the same directory as this readme file, or in $HOME/.gradle): `mapsApiKey=<key>`, replacing `<key>` with the API key you just obtained.

 ## Trademark Disclaimer

-Product names, logos, brands and other trademarks referred to within the e-Safe website are the property of their respective trademark holders.
-These trademark holders are not affiliated with e-Safe or our website.
+Product names, logos, brands and other trademarks referred to within the e-SAFE website are the property of their respective trademark holders.
+These trademark holders are not affiliated with e-SAFE or our website.
 They do not sponsor or endorse our materials.

 Google Play and the Google Play logo are trademarks of Google Inc.